Batu Caves Dress Code: What to Wear for Women, Men and Children

 Where Is the Dress Code Enforced at Batu Caves?

-Temples and shrines inside the upper cave Once inside any individual temple or shrine within the cave complex, shoes and socks must be removed before entry.
-This applies to all visitors regardless of nationality or religion.
-There is a shoe-removal area just outside each temple entrance — follow the signs or watch what the visitors ahead of you do.
+When entering any individual shrine within the upper cave, shoes and socks must also be removed.
+This is a separate requirement from the dress code — it applies on top of it.
+There is a shoe-removal area just outside each shrine entrance; follow the signs or mirror what the visitors ahead of you do.

 Most Popular Evening Tour From Kuala Lumpur